sohamshinde69/Italy-Airbnb-Price-Prediction/README.md

 Venice had the highest average listing price among the four analyzed cities.

 A separate PDF contains the SQL queries together with their result screenshots.

+<h2>📊 Power BI Dashboard</h2>

+Power BI was used to transform the analytical results into an interactive dashboard for non-coders.

+<h3>Dashboard Pages</h3>
+<h4>1️⃣ Overview</h4>

+Provides a high-level summary of the Airbnb dataset and market.

+<h4>2️⃣ Geographic Analysis ⭐</h4>

+Shows the geographical distribution of Airbnb listings using latitude and longitude.

+This is my preferred dashboard page because it demonstrates the geographical scope of the project visually.

+<h4>3️⃣ Price & Market Analysis</h4>
+Explores relationships between price and listing characteristics such as:

+City

+Room type

+Property type

+Accommodation capacity

+Other market characteristics

+<h4>🎛️ Interactive Analysis</h4>

+Slicers and interactive visuals allow users to explore the data without writing Python or SQL.

+The purpose was to make the analytical results understandable to non-technical users.